 The purpose of this report is to present the findings of an analysis of the need and demand for the rehabilitation of the Mauldin Center Apartments in Mauldin, South Carolina.
-A total of 45 units are to be developed: 17 one-bedroom units, 22 two-bedroom units, and six three-bedroom units.
+A total of 46 units are to be developed: 18 one-bedroom units, 22 two-bedroom units, and six three-bedroom units.
 The apartments will rent to households whose incomes qualify their apartments for tax credit status.
+This report is an update of a report prepared for a 2018 submission to the South Carolina State Housing Finance and Development Authority.